 UK government guidelines

-- The 2010 Scottish Good Practice Statement on ME-CFS (SGPS) provides GPs in Scotland with guidance on the differential diagnosis and clinical management of patients with M.E.
+Produced in 2010, the Scottish Good Practice Statement on ME-CFS provides GPs in Scotland with guidance on the differential diagnosis and clinical management of patients with M.E.
 It says: “What works for one patient may not work for another and therefore it is crucial to tailor interventions to the needs and circumstances of the individual patient.”
-The Scottish Good Practice Statement acknowledges that CBT and GET benefit some, but not all.
+The Scottish Good Practice Statement acknowledges that CBT and GET benefit some people, but not all.
+Scottish Ministers committed to scheduling a review of the guidance when "NICE publishes its revised guideline on this condition in 2021."